24 February 2021

-This Framework applies to all information, data and records managed by the Archives, including the archival resources of the Commonwealth, in all formats and locations.
+This Framework applies to all information, data and records managed by the NAA, including the archival resources of the Commonwealth, in all formats and locations.

-Information and data assets created or maintained by the Archives generally fall within two categories:
+Information and data assets created or maintained by the NAA generally fall within two categories:

 - corporate information and data assets in active or semi-active use, including archival management data (eg in RecordSearch), and